How to Prevent Relapse

 - Family conflict.

 It helps to reach out to your support group and your sponsor.
-Get professional treatment to work through a relapse.
-An evaluation of your treatment plan can help determine if different steps need to be taken.
-Relapse can also be dangerous if you use certain drugs, such as opioids, and you could overdose.
-Treatment, including detox, may be needed again if you relapse.
+You also may consider getting professional rehab to work through a relapse.
+An evaluation of your rehab plan can help determine if different steps need to be taken.
+Relapse can also be dangerous if you use certain drugs, such as opioids, and you could overdose. rehab, including detox, may be needed again if you relapse.
 6

-Going back to treatment can feel like a hard decision and you may feel a sense of defeat at having to return.
-However, whether it is your first time in treatment or you have been through it before, you will always learn something and gain more skills to help you maintain your recovery.
+Going back to rehab can feel like a hard decision and you may feel a sense of defeat at having to return.
+However, whether it is your first time in rehab or you have been through it before, you will always learn something and gain more skills to help you maintain your recovery.
 Remember, when you use and then suddenly stop—even after a relapse—you run the risk of serious complications, particularly with alcohol and benzodiazepines.7 Therefore, it is important to seek help after a relapse and not try to stop on your own.
-It could be that your prior stay in treatment was not long enough.
-Studies have shown that longer stays in treatment are associated with longer periods of sobriety.
-Most people need about 3 months in treatment for it to work effectively.8
+It could be that your prior stay in rehab was not long enough.
+Studies have shown that longer stays in rehab are associated with longer periods of sobriety.
+Most people need about 3 months in rehab for it to work effectively.8

-At American Addiction Centers (AAC), our mission is to help people access treatment, but that doesn’t stop at our facilities.
+At American Addiction Centers (AAC), our mission is to help people access rehab, but that doesn’t stop at our facilities.
 If you have questions, call our free, confidential helpline, available 24/7.
 When you call, you will speak with one of our Admissions Navigators.
-They are passionate and understanding people who will either help you start treatment at one of our centers or give you the resources you need to find treatment elsewhere.
-Regardless of where you are on your journey to recovery, AAC provides medical detox at its facilities to help prepare you for treatment in case of a relapse.
+They are passionate and understanding people who will either help you start rehab at one of our centers or give you the resources you need to find rehab elsewhere.
+Regardless of where you are on your journey to recovery, AAC provides medical detox at its facilities to help prepare you for rehab in case of a relapse.
 When you are ready, we will be too.
 We can be reached at 1-888-935-1318.

 - National Institute on Drug Abuse.
 (2020).
 Treatment and recovery.